 Looking at the grandeur of this chariot festival of Odisha, the Britishers during their rule named it ‘Juggernaut' which means a huge, powerful, and overwhelming force.
 Also, Ratha Yatra has become an international festival as it is celebrated in cities like Dublin, New York, Toronto, and many others.

-With many fascinating festivals in Odisha around the year, Puri Rath Yatra tops the list due to its grandeur.
+With many fascinating festivals in Odisha around the year, Puri Rath Yatra tops the list due to its grandeur and religious significance.
 Do take part in this massive congregation to witness the unbelievable facts associated with it.
 Book flights, hotels, and tour packages with Adotrip to get unmatched deals.
 With us, nothing is far!